 As part of the project aimed at providing the Kamchatka Territory with gas supplies, Gazprom develops the Kshukskoye and Nizhne-Kvakchikskoye fields on the west coast of the Kamchatka Peninsula and delivers gas to consumers in Petropavlovsk-Kamchatsky and other population centers.

 Gazprom holds development licenses for a number of blocks in the Krasnoyarsk Territory and plans to create a gas production center in the region.

 In the eastern regions, the development of gas transmission capacities progresses simultaneously with the development of the gas production sector.
 In the future it is planned to integrate the gas transmission system evolving in eastern Russia into the national Unified Gas Supply System with the purpose of creating the world’s largest unified technological complex.

 In eastern Russia, Gazprom has built the Sakhalin – Khabarovsk – Vladivostok gas transmission system that traverses the Sakhalin Region and the Khabarovsk and Primorye Territories.
-At present, the Company constructs the Power of Siberia gas pipeline running through the Irkutsk Region, the Republic of Sakha (Yakutia), and the Amur Region.
+The Company has put into operation the Power of Siberia gas trunkline running through the Irkutsk Region, the Republic of Sakha (Yakutia), and the Amur Region.
 Eventually, Sakhalin – Khabarovsk – Vladivostok and Power of Siberia may be joined together near Khabarovsk.